 Important: The police is tasked to enforce compliance with corona rules.
 Those who break these rules face a penalty which can range from a fine to a prison sentence.

-These regulations are currently valid until at leas February 14, 2021.
+Currently these regulations are valid until April 18, 2021.